spicetify/docs/docs/faq.md

 ## After Spotify's update, running `spicetify apply` or `spicetify update` breaks Spotify.

 After any Spotify update, always run `spicetify backup apply`.
-Optionally, set the Spotify shortcut to run `spicetify auto` (instead of direct path to spotify executable), so that Spicetify can backup and apply, when it needs to, then launch Spotify automatically.
+Optionally, set the Spotify shortcut to run `spicetify auto` (instead of direct path to Spotify executable), so that Spicetify can backup and apply, when it needs to, then launch Spotify automatically.

 It may be the case that Spicetify does not yet support a new Spotify update.
 In that case, please check the Spicetify issue tracker.